achauhan06/CloudLabOnESI/README.md

 **CloudLab on ESI Architecture**

-Below is a description of the system components that are building blocks of the architectural design:
+Below is a description of the system components that are the building blocks of the architectural design:

 * CloudLab: A management framework designed for researchers to run experiments on customizable cloud infrastructure.